durmo11/crypto-exchange-compare/README.md

 * fetch user from database(mongodb)
 * store historical data to db and use d3 to display it
 * make exchangeSocketApi consumable by third party
+* spinner until data arrives from all 3 exchanges